MikeNats/micro-front-end/README.md

 - Yarn Workspaces: dependency management

 ## Micro Front Ends
+Maretrial ui dashboard theme was used for the bellow MFEs:

 - `shell` is the App Shell
 - `dashboard` - standalone application